 19. As identified above, the landlord testified that the termination notice was served personally which is a permitted method of service identified under Section 35.
 20. According to the reasons identified above, I find that the termination notice issued by the landlord to be proper and valid.
-Therefore, the landlord is entitled to an order for vacant possession of the property along with an order for any and all costs associated with certifying the orders or with the Sheriff to enforce such a Possession Order should the Sheriff be engaged to execute the Possession Order.
+The landlord is entitled to an order for vacant possession of the property.